 - Brand Reputation: Renowned brands command higher prices due to their prestige.

-These factors often lead to higher retail markups for jewelry compared to bullion, significantly affecting the overall cost and potential investment returns.
+These factors often lead to higher retail markups for jewelry than bullion, significantly affecting the overall cost and potential investment returns.

 Liquidity and Selling Ease

-Considering liquidity and ease of selling, gold bullion generally offers a more straightforward process compared to gold jewelry.
+Considering liquidity and ease of selling, gold bullion generally offers a more straightforward process than gold jewelry.

 Bullion is sold based on its metal content and purity, ensuring market value stability and quick cash conversion.